ivgivanov/100-days-of-code/log.md

 **Thoughts:** Having a powerful dev workstation shouln't justify wasting a resources while programming.
 StringBuilder class helps keeping things efficient when composing strings

 **Link to work:** N/A

+### Day 18: June 19, 2020

+**Today's Progress:** Theory, error handling and packages

+**Thoughts:** I didn't know I can use try with only finally without any catch block.
+I see it totally makes sense to do so when adding a throws clause to the method.

+**Link to work:** N/A